Wednesday 28 December 2022

 This shows that Anne drinks too much, is inappropriate and rude, but really very much drunk too often.

 I love the scene where she's playing Marie Antionette in the woods with the bluebells and that when the kids get too agressive with beating "the bad Queen" with sticks, Frederick saves her.
 And she's so unjustified in asking him not to be angry.
 Which is why I like him the better for saying "what would you want me to be?" and when she has no answer, just walking away.
 I hate that she uses the word "ex" about Frederick.
-It's so painfully bland and insulting almost as a way to describe someone you're still so desperately in love with.
+It's so painfully bland and it's an almost insulting way to describe someone you're still so desperately in love with.

 All the scenes with the children are completely adorable, the way she plays with them and they laugh with her.
 I love that she plays Marie Antionette with them.
 I love that she plays Captain Wentworth right before she meets him.
 I love that she asks the little boy James to hug her so tightly she can't feel her body anymore.
 It's a touching and beautiful way to talk about how sad she feels without telling the camera for once.